bwz3rbot/SnooliciousRTS/README.md

 ## Prerequisites <a name = "prereq"></a>

 This project is built with Node.JS.
-Just download the code in this repo and `npm i` the depencencies.
+Download the latest version [here](https://nodejs.org/en/download/).
+Now download the code from this repo and use `npm i` to install the dependencies required to run your bot.

-## Installing

 ## Setting Up Your Script App <a name = "script_app"></a>

 You'll have to create a new account for your bot before you move any further.\
-And you'll have to grant the account permissions on your subreddit.\
 Once the account is created, log in, go to [reddit.com/prefs/apps](https://www.reddit.com/prefs/apps) to fill out the form to create a new script app.